ElPoulpi/Trust_zone_ARM/README.md

 TrustZone is based on the principle of **least privilege**, which means that system modules like drivers and applications do not have access to a resource unless necessary.

 > **Rappel du principe de ``last privilege``**:
-Service et éxécutable doivent être configurés et intégrés adin d'accorder le strict nécessaire en privilège .
+Service et éxécutable doivent être configurés et intégrés afin d'accorder le strict nécessaire en privilège .
 >> **Les conséquences sont donc limitées aux privilèges octroyés.**

 TrustZone includes a **Secure Boot Sequence** verifies secure boot images.
 Images can be **cryptographically** authenticated using public and private keys.
 Once the system has finished booting up, the two OSes can communicate via a monitor kernel mode, which behaves much like a context switch.